ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When receiving such information, each group member uses it to update the corresponding parameters in the Group OSCORE Security Context of the group in question (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
 If any of 'sign_enc_alg', 'sign_alg', 'alg', and 'ecdh_alg' has as value the CBOR simple value "null" (0xf6), then the corresponding parameter in the Group OSCORE Security Context becomes unset if it is not already.
 According to the new parameter values, each group member derives new Sender/Recipient Keys, a new Common IV, and new Pairwise Keys.
 When doing so, a group member MUST NOT reset the Sender Sequence Number in its Sender Context or reset the Replay Window in its Recipient Contexts.

-The following applies when the value of specific parameters is updated.
+The following holds when the value of specific parameters is updated.

 * If the value of the status parameter 'active' is changed from "true" (0xf5) to "false" (0xf4):